-The rear camera does a great job in the bright day light conditions and also in artificial lighting as well.
-But it falls apart when the sun goes down or the low light condition occurs.
-The photos get washed away ant there is too much tech going inside that which is proven to be a little too much as the quality is concerned.
+The rear camera does a great job in the bright daylight conditions and also in artificial lighting as well.
+But it falls apart when the sun goes down, or the low light condition occurs.
+The photos get washed away, and there is too much tech going inside that which is proven to be a little too much as the quality is concerned.

-The front facing camera is a 16 Mega Pixel wide angle camera with an aperture count of f/2.0.
+The front-facing camera is a 16 Mega Pixel wide-angle camera with an aperture count of f/2.0.
 That’s about it.
-But the selfie camera is not that up to the mark when it comes to the sefies.
+But the selfie camera is not that up to the mark when it comes to the selfies.

-When we took some selfies it started to smoothen our skin tone a little bit excess and the main problem is that it is a bit dodgy as per as the aperture count is concerned.
-SO, if you are a selfie lover then I will not recommend you this phone because you will be disappointed for sure.
+When we took some selfies, it started to smoothen our skin tone a little bit excess, and the main problem is that it is a bit dodgy as per as the aperture count is concerned.
+SO, if you are a selfie lover, then I will not recommend this phone because you will be disappointed for sure.
 Strike 3 and you are out Lenovo!
 Just kidding!

 Battery: 4050 mAh powerhouse!

-This little dude comes with a huge 4050 mAh battery with fat charging capability.
+This little dude comes with a huge 4050 mAh battery with fast charging capability.
 It provides an all-day battery life even after heavy usage.
-But if you ever run out of juice, you can surely refill the bottle with a blazing fast 18 watts charger brick which comes with the phone.
-Cool isn’t it!
-Good job Lenovo!
-Lenovo K10 Note Review.
+But if you ever run out of juice, you can surely refill the bottle with a blazing fast 18 watts charger brick, which comes with the phone.
+Cool, isn’t it!
+Good job, Lenovo!

 Sensors and Other Features of Lenovo K10 Note

-The finger print scanner is rear mounted.
-As I have small fingers, I need to kinda reach out a little bit to get a scan on that, but the finger print scanner should have been installed a bit lower than the current positioning.
-All the other sensors like accelerometer, proximity, gyro and compass is included in the phone to give you an all-round feedback.
+The fingerprint scanner is rear-mounted.
+As I have small fingers, I need to kinda reach out a little bit to get a scan on that, but the fingerprint scanner should have been installed a bit lower than the current positioning.
+All the other sensors, like accelerometer, proximity, gyro, and compass, are included in the phone to give you all-round feedback.

-You cannot and should not expect a phone in the lower mid-range have water resistance of some sort.
+You cannot and should not expect a phone in the lower mid-range to have a water resistance of some sort.
 And Lenovo K10 Note has certainly not been an exception.
-Lenovo K10 Note Review.